(9) Battery Basics for Mods; the Ultimate Battery Guide

 - IMR cells have a lower internal resistance, which translates to a much more dynamic voltage curve in comparison to ICR.
 These will stay above 3.8v under load for a higher majority of their charge cycle, and then drop rather quickly afterward.
 This gives them a higher useable mAh*6 than their ICR brethren.

-- New mixed chemistry batteries that are both safe chemistry/high drain and extended capacity in one.
+- Newer mixed chemistry batteries that are both safe chemistry/high drain and extended capacity in one.
 A good choice for applications that demand both maximum load current and longer battery time.
 Can be used for both mechanical and regulated mods.
 Most in this sub-class have 20 or more amps continuous discharge rate, ideal for sub-ohm mechanicals or high wattage regulated mods.
 This chemistry is the most popular and recommended battery for vaping currently.

 Protected ICR Li Ion.
 Lithium ion class batteries, also called "protected batteries".